Princess Beatrice

 Princess Beatrice, Mrs Edoardo Mapelli Mozzi (Beatrice Elizabeth Mary; born 8 August 1988), is a member of the British royal family.
 She is the elder daughter of Andrew Mountbatten-Windsor and Sarah Ferguson, and a niece of King Charles III.
-Born fifth in the line of succession to the British throne, she is ninth as of 2025.
+Born fifth in the line of succession to the British throne, she is ninth as of 2026.

-Beatrice was educated at St George's School, Ascot, before reading history at Goldsmiths, University of London, where she graduated with a bachelor's degree.
+Beatrice was educated at St George's School, Ascot, before reading history at Goldsmiths, University of London, where she graduated with a BA degree.
 She has held roles at the Foreign Office and Sony Pictures, and currently serves as Vice-President of Strategic Partnerships at the software company Afiniti.
-In addition to her professional work, she supports several charitable organisations, including the Teenage Cancer Trust and Outward Bound.
+She supports several charitable organisations, including the Teenage Cancer Trust and Outward Bound.

 In 2020, Beatrice married Edoardo Mapelli Mozzi, an English-born property developer with descent from Italian nobility.
-The couple have two daughters.
+They have two daughters.